2022 CME INFORMATION

 Topics can be viewed here.

-Medical Education Resources designates this live activity for a maximum of 10 AMA PRA Category 1 Credit(s)™.
+Medical Education Resources designates this live activity for a maximum of 13.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all its educational activities.
-In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
-Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.
+It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
+In accordance with this policy, MER identifies relevant financial relationships with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
+Conflicts are mitigated by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.